SELLING A CAR

 03 August 2023

 The timing of a successful sale may depend on a few different factors.
-These can include the value and condition of your car and the current second-hand car market.
+These can include, the value and condition of your car and the current second-hand market.

 When to sell newer cars

-You may have purchased one for its ‘new car’ smell, shiny exterior, or even the peace of mind of the extended warranty – but most new cars rapidly depreciate in value within the first five years.
-One key factor in knowing when to sell a newer vehicle is keeping track of its value over time.
+You may have purchased one for its ‘new car’ smell and shiny exterior, or even the peace of mind of the extended warranty.
+But most new cars rapidly depreciate within the first five years.
+A key factor in knowing when to sell a newer vehicle is keeping track of its value over time.

 Average rate of car depreciation